Point partition numbers: decomposable and indecomposable critical graphs: Indecomposable -critical graphs

 For a simple graph $G$, the chromatic number of the complement of $G$ is called the \DF{cover number} of $G$, written $\ocn(G)$.
 Hence, $\ocn(G)$ is the least integer $k$ for which $G$ has a coloring with $k$-colors such that each color class induces a complete graph.
 A simple graph $G$ is \DF{$\ocn$-vertex-critical} if $\ocn(G-v)<\ocn(G)$ for every vertex $v\in V(G)$.
 As $\ocn(G)=\cn(\overline{G})$, $G$ is $\ocn$-vertex-critical if and only if $\overline{G}$ is $\chi$-vertex-critical.
 So Theorem~\ref{Chap5:Theo:Gallai-vertex-critical} is equivalent to the following result.

 \begin{theorem} [Gallai 1963] If $G$ is a connected $\ocn$-vertex-critical graph, then $|G|\geq 2\ocn(G)-1$. \end{theorem}

 There are three known proofs of Gallai's result.
 The original proof given by T. Gallai applies matching theory to $\ocn$-vertex-critical graphs; so he first proved Theorem~\ref{Chap5:Theo:Gallai-cover-critical} and obtained Theorem~\ref{Chap5:Theo:Gallai-vertex-critical} as a corollary.
 The second proof is due to Molloy \cite{Molloy99}; he applies Berge's version of Tutte's perfect matching theorem to $\ocn$-vertex-critical graphs.
 A third proof is due to Stehl\'ik \cite{Stehlik03}; his proof also deals with $\ocn$-vertex-critical graphs, but the proof uses no matching theory.
-Stiebitz and Toft \cite{StiebitzT2016} adopted Stehl\'ik's argument to give a direct proof of Gallai's result from first principles.
+Stiebitz and Toft \cite{StiebitzT2016} adapted Stehl\'ik's argument to give a direct proof of Gallai's result from first principles.
 This proof can be easily extended to $\cn$-critical hypergraphs, see the paper by Stiebitz, Storch, and Toft \cite{StiebitzST2016}.
-We shall use the same proof method to establish a counterpart of Gallai's result for $\pa_t$-critical graphs.
+Our first main result is an immediate consequence of the decomposition result for hypergraphs.